 Local Climatological Data

-Local Climatological Data (LCD) contains summaries from major airport weather stations that include a daily account of temperature extremes, degree days, precipitation amounts and winds.
-Also included are the hourly precipitation amounts and abbreviated 3-hourly weather observations.
+Local Climatological Data (LCD) publications contain summaries from major airport weather stations that include a daily account of temperature extremes, degree days, precipitation amounts, and winds.
+Also included are the hourly precipitation amounts and abbreviated three-hourly weather observations.
 This is the final quality-controlled copy and generally has a one- to two-month time lag.

 Hourly Precipitation Data

 Storm Data (SD) monthly publications contain a chronological listing, by states, of storm occurrences and unusual weather phenomena.
 Reports contain information on storm paths, deaths, injuries, and property damage.
-An "Outstanding storms of the month" section highlights severe weather events with photographs, illustrations, and narratives.
+An "Outstanding Storms of the Month" section highlights severe weather events with photographs, illustrations, and narratives.
 Storm Data began in 1959 and is published with a single U.S. issue each month.
-Users may also search the NCDC Storm Events database to find various types of storms recorded in your county or use other selection criteria as desired.
+You may also search the NCEI Storm Events Database to find various types of storms recorded in your county or use other selection criteria as desired.

 Monthly Climatic Data for the World